nspyrison/thesis_ns/README.md

 ## Directory

-* `docs/`: Output folder, compiled content ends up here as .pdf and .html (open with index.html).
+* `docs/`: Output folder, compiled content ends up here as .pdf and .html (open with index.html)
-* `Rmd/`: R Markdown source documents for thesis document.
+* `Rmd/`: R Markdown source documents for thesis document
 * `figures/`: Images made with other tools to illustrate ideas.
-* `data/`: Cleaned data from other repositories.
+* `data/`: Cleaned data from other repositories
 * `template/`: Monash thesis template from [robjhydman/MonashThesis](https://github.com/robjhyndman/MonashThesis).
-* `renv/`: Automated information of packages versions and such for reproducing this work.
+* `renv/`: Automated information of packages versions and such for reproducing this work

 ## Reproducibility